zkornreich/gradProject/README.md

 - - seL4 is an open-source OS microkernel that has been verified on RISC-V. This microkernal has leveraged the RISC-V PMP to configure TEEs.

 The Shifted Goal:

 Proof of concept leveraging the Qemu Virt.
 RISC-V PMP to create a TEE that secures memory from machine mode to prevent a compromised kernal from tampering with protected data.

-Work Done and File Structure
+Work Done & File Structure
-1. Rust Research - using The Rust Book to learn the Rust programming language.
+1. Rust Research | rustBook
+- using The Rust Book to learn the Rust programming language.
 - Took notes within the rust-book directory on rust as I grew familiar with the language.

-2. RISC-V Proof of concept. - Rust:
+2. RISC-V Proof of concept - Rust | riscv_rust
 - Inlined assembly with Rust was causing difficult errors regardless of versions or imported git repos
 - which lead to a change in approach.

-3. RISC-V Proof of concept. - C:
+3. RISC-V Proof of concept - C | riscv_C/riscv-helloworld-c:
 - Found basic baremetal C implementation with UART to print to terminal from Qemu virt on risc-V
 - Created PMP configuration code to protect a region of memory
 - Created Trap and Trap Handler to catch and print memory violations
 - Created user-mode transition and code to execute in user mode
 - - Discovered issues with user mode transition, where any transitition to user mode will cause a trap without regard for what is contained in the user mode code.
 - - If Trap is removed, user code executes without flaw.
-- Created test program to enable the lock bit, thus restricting M-Mode from accessing protected memory regions
+- Created program to enable the lock bit, thus restricting M-Mode from accessing protected memory regions
 - - Successful test implies proper PMPConfig abilities, so issues must be within user mode transition
 - - Hypothesis, user mode needs access to it's program.
 Currently, accessing program data in user mode triggers traps.
 - - Notes - pmp csr with lock bit enabled must come before pmp csrs without locking.
 Failure will result in ineffective lock